 This MVP is a very scaled back version of a product or program.
 With tech startups, it’s the basic feature(s), nothing fancy.
 In HR, it could be a small pilot program like modern milestone awards, or real-time spot awards with a single team, department, or location.
 The idea is that you launch something fast (which is probably better than the status quo), you learn from it - some things will work, other things won’t - you iterate and improve.
 When the program is proving effective, roll it out to the full company, gather feedback, measure results and continue to tweak things.

-You can then start piloting new programs, like peer-to-peer recognition, that may complement existing programs.
+You can then start piloting new programs, like peer-to-peer recognition, that may complement existing employee recognition programs.
 The idea is that you don’t have to do everything at once.
 When pilot programs provide proof of concept, roll them out to the whole company.
 This is Agile HR!

 Some of the best companies in the world, many with thousands of employees, apply agile practices across all business functions.
 The founder of Slack talks about their culture of making 1% improvements.
 It doesn’t mean these companies aren’t being thoughtful about the initiatives they launch.
 They’re actually being more thoughtful and deliberate, by rapidly testing ideas and only implementing those that provide solid evidence.